Stability conditions in families: Semiorthogonal decompositions and base change

 \begin{Rem} By \cite[Lemma~2.7]{Kuz:base-change}, for an $S$-linear semiorthogonal decomposition the condition~\eqref{definition-sod-1} of Definition~\ref{def-sod} is equivalent to the following: $\cHom_S(F,G) = 0$ for all $F \in \cD_i$, $G \in \cD_j$ and $i > j$. \end{Rem}

 In the rest of this subsection, we review a formalism of base change for linear categories from \cite{Kuz:base-change}.
-Along the way we explain how to upgrade results proved in \cite{Kuz:base-change} for quasi-projective varieties over field to more general settings.
+Along the way we explain how to upgrade results proved in \cite{Kuz:base-change} for quasi-projective varieties over a field to more general settings.
+Another generalization is discussed in \cite[Section~3]{belmans-sod}; we also refer to \cite[Proposition~3.13]{Antieau-Elmanto:semiorthogonal-descent} for a statement in derived algebraic geometry language.

 Our main interest is in linear categories that occur as semiorthogonal components of $\Db(X)$ for a scheme $X$, but it is convenient to consider the whole chain of derived categories

 Namely, we will see that base change for semiorthogonal decompositions of $\Db(X)$ can be obtained by a combination of inducing and restricting semiorthogonal decompositions along the above inclusions and base change for $\Dperf(X)$.